States Florida

 Florida screens all newborns for various conditions soon after birth.
 While most babies arrive into the world healthy, there are a few newborns who have a rare health problem.
 Before leaving the hospital, a few drops of blood are taken from the baby’s heel.
 The hospital will send the blood sample to the Florida Newborn Screening Laboratory in Jacksonville, Florida.
 All results are sent back to the hospital or birthing center.
 The baby’s doctor will be given the results by the hospital or the results can be obtained from the Florida Newborn Screening Results (www.fnsr.net) website.
 If the screening process can find problems early, qualified health care professionals in Florida may prevent serious medical problems like intellectual disability or death from happening to the newborn.

-Since early detection and treatment are so important with these conditions, it is important that families tell the hospital the correct name and phone number for the baby’s doctor so the family can be reached if screening results are abnormal.
+Since early detection and treatment are so important with these conditions, it is important that families tell the hospital the correct name and phone number for the baby’s doctor so the family can be reached if screening results are out-of-range.
 If the doctor contacts the family, it does not mean the newborn has a serious condition, but it is important to follow the instructions immediately in order to determine if treatment will be necessary.
-Families are encouraged to ask about the results when seeing a newborn’s doctor for the first appointment.
+Families are encouraged to ask about the results when seeing their newborn’s doctor for the first appointment.

 How is Newborn Screening Paid for in Florida?